 For all Coles trolleys visit the Coles web site for options on how to report an abandoned trolley.

-You can also report dumped trolleys online via CityWatch, call us on 8416 6333 or email the Service Centre.
+You can also report dumped trolleys online via CityWatch, contact us on 8416 6333 or email the Service Centre.